-Anything that (in the opinion of a member of staff) contravenes the key principles of behaviour, counts as a red:
+Anything that (in the opinion of a member of staff) contravenes the key principles of behaviour and the school values, counts as a red:

-- 1. All members of the school community have the right to be treated with respect and to work in a clean, calm and safe environment. - 2.
+- 1. All members of the school community have the right to be treated with respect and to work in a kind, clean, calm and safe environment - 2.
 Everyone must be punctual and well prepared for their lessons if they are to make the most of their time at school.